mvpoirier/mvpoirier.github.io/_posts/2023-02-12-LaTeX-for-DP-Physics-FE2025.md

   \label{eq:sample}
 \end{equation}
 ```
-If you're keen to learn more, you can find the MathJax documentation [here](https://docs.mathjax.org/en/latest/index.html).
+If you're keen to learn more about the differences between LaTeX and MathJax, you can read the MathJax documentation [here](https://docs.mathjax.org/en/latest/index.html).

 That's all for now,
 Mike